-ASLA-Fulbright Graduate Grants program supports master and doctoral-level studies of different fields, as well as doing research in an American university, chosen freely by the applicant.
+ASLA-Fulbright Graduate Grants program supports master and doctoral-level studies of different fields, as well as doing research in a U.S. university, chosen freely by the applicant.
 In exceptional cases, the organization hosting the grant recipient can also be a research center or another suitable organization.

 You can apply for the grant program if you are aiming to complete a degree in the United States, or if you are planning fixed-term studies in the U.S., lasting for one academic year (such as exchange studies or continuing training e.g. in the graduate certificate program).
 The grant program also supports research visits to the U.S. during the doctoral study phase.

 The Fulbright program is currently the largest international program for academic and professional mobility and cultural exchange.
 It has been founded to promote cross-border understanding with the help of educational and scientific collaboration.
 In Finland, the Fulbright Finland Foundation offers grant programs for applicants who have the potential to shape the future and be the driving force of change in different sectors of society or in academia.
 It is for those who, with their own work, want to advance the development of their discipline or profession and find solutions to the central challenges of their field.
 Read more about the background of the program.